Hampshire Hospitals NHS Foundation Trust: Structure

-HHFT employs approximately 6,000 staff.
+HHFT employs approximately 7,000 staff.
 As an NHS foundation trust, HHFT is accountable to the public through a Council of Governors elected by members of the Trust.
 Anyone can become a member of a Foundation Trust for free.

 In 2013 the trust established a subsidiary company, Hampshire Hospitals Contract Services Limited, to which 5 estates and facilities staff were transferred.
 The intention was to achieve VAT benefits, as well as pay bill savings, by recruiting new staff on less expensive non-NHS contracts.
 VAT benefits arise because NHS trusts can only claim VAT back on a small subset of goods and services they buy.
 The Value Added Tax Act 1994 provides a mechanism through which NHS trusts can qualify for refunds on contracted out services.

-The trust's chief medical officer as of September 2019 is Dr. Lara Alloway (palliative care consultant and medical director), the chief nurse as of September 2018 is Julie Dawes (previously chief nurse and chief executive of Southern Health NHS Foundation Trust).
-The chief financial officer is Malcolm Ace, and the chief operating officer is Julie Maskery.
+The trust's current chief medical officer as of July 2025 is Dr. Ruth Williamson (Consultant Radiologist).
+The chief nurse as of September 2018 is Julie Dawes (previously chief nurse and chief executive of Southern Health NHS Foundation Trust).
+The chief financial officer is Steve West, and the chief operating officer is Andy Hyett.

 The Trust's clinical services are organised into three divisions: surgical services, medical services and Family and Clinical Support Service.
 Each division is led by a medical director who is supported by an operations director.